 We use the term ‘growing up’ to describe reaching adulthood, but what after that?
 Whilst our bodies stop growing, our soul continues to evolve through life experiences and how we react to them.
 If we imagine our minds like a tree we can see how our thoughts are like branches stemming out into the world from the trunk of our core being.
 As ideas spiral and develop they can grow and flower healthily in a state of peace; but if negative thoughts consume our inner dialogue, they may start behaving like ivy turning and twisting, suffocating the core.

 In the Celestine Prophecy book series, we learn how holding a vision will help to manifest the best possible outcome, so we must ensure that we don’t focus so much on the now that we stop dreaming.
 We must try to refuse unfulfilling situations, ensuring we never let others hold us back from achieving our true potential.
 Freedom may be a state of mind but if you feel there are shackles around you at the moment, take the time out to consider everything that is binding you, then work through each one individually assessing what you want to do about it.

 Negative thoughts can lead to self-induced negative outcomes, so dream big, and dare to follow your intuition towards the life you really want and the healthier planet which future generations deserve.

 To ensure you never miss a new Celestine Vision article, subscribe to our mailing list.

-You can follow the author Jessie Hardy on Facebook.
+You can follow the author Joanne Hardy on Facebook.